NatCATModeling/R4H2O/manuscript/3_case_study_1.md

 summarise(turb_zones, Maximum = max(Result))
 ```

 The first argument in this function is the data vector, and the second argument is a list of the grouping variables.
 In this case, we only have one, but it can be more.
+The `turb_zones` variable is a grouped table.

 The `summarise()` function takes a grouped table as input and calculates relevant values over the groups.
 In the example above, we determine the maximum result for each zone.

 We now have all the knowledge to answer the original question.

+Q> What is the mean turbidity for each sample point?

 ## Quiz 1: Water Quality Regulations
 The project folder for this case study includes a file named `gormsey.csv` with fictitious water quality data.